 Once the picture is lined up, click Enter and all the transform boxes will disappear.
 Click Cmmd(Ctrl) D to de-select the area and make all the dotted lines disappear.

-Using the crop tool, crop in on the picture so that the white areas at the edges disappear.
+crop tool, crop in on the picture so that the white areas at the edges disappear.

 You're done!
 Perfectly straight picture.